fluid-lab/gamepad-navigator/docs/components/navigator.md

 - `that {Object}` The gamepad navigator component.
 - Returns: Nothing.

-It attaches event listeners to the `windowObject` for the `gamepadconnected` and `gamepaddisconnected` events.
+Attaches event listeners to the `windowObject` for the `gamepadconnected` and `gamepaddisconnected` events.
 When these events are fired, the navigator fires its native `onGamepadConnected` or `onGamepadDisconnected` events, depending upon the former event.
 These events have listeners attached to it, which start reading the gamepad inputs or stop reading it further.

 ### `{navigator}.onConnected(that)`

 - `that {Object}` The gamepad navigator component.
 - Returns: Nothing.

-It is the listener for the gamepad navigator component's event `onGamepadConnected`.
+Listens for the gamepad navigator component's event `onGamepadConnected`.
 When it is called, it initiates the gamepad polling invoker [`{navigator}.pollGamepads`](#navigatorpollgamepadsthat) to be called at the same frequency as specified in the component's configurable option `frequency`.
 The interval ID is stored in the component's member `connectivityIntervalReference` for reference in other invokers and listeners present in the component.

 ### `{navigator}.pollGamepads(that)`